yugabyte/yugabyte-db/docs/content/latest/admin/cqlsh.md

 ## Overview

-`cqlsh` is a command line shell for interacting with YugaByte DB through [YCQL](../../api/ycql/).
+`cqlsh` is a command line shell for interacting with YugaByte DB through [YCQL](/latest/api/ycql/).

 ## Download

-cqlsh is installed as part of YugaByte DB and is located in the bin directory of YugaByte home.
-It is also available for download and install from YugaByte DB's [Github repo](https://github.com/YugaByte/cqlsh/releases).
+cqlsh is installed as part of YugaByte DB and is located in the `bin` directory of YugaByte home.
+It is also available for download and install from YugaByte DB's [GitHub repo](https://github.com/YugaByte/cqlsh/releases).

 ## Example